 Membership Terms

-Appointed members (who are not members by virtue of their position) will serve for a maximum of two years.
+It is recommended that appointed members (who are not members by virtue of their position) will serve for a maximum of two years.
 These members, faculty, classified staff, and student representatives, are appointed in alternating years, staggering the rotation of members on and off the Council.
 Staggering appointments will assure continuity of knowledge on the Council.
 Members will be asked to serve on work groups or ad hoc committees as needed (based on availability of time) for the balance of service.
 Work groups (when needed) consist of four, and a minimum of two, PBC members.

 All appointments will be made by June preceding the terms of appointment.